Progress in Fighting Rare Diseases

 The Orphan Drug Act (ODA) has been instrumental to increasing research into rare diseases.
-Since the passage of ODA in 1983, more than 600 orphan drugs and biological products have been approved in the U.S., compared with just 10 in the decade before passage.
+Since the enactment of ODA in 1983, more than 770 orphan drugs and biological products have been approved in the U.S., compared with just 10 in the decade before passage.

 The ODA provides incentives for rare disease R&D, as it can be especially challenging to develop new treatments for rare diseases.
 These incentives include an exclusive right to market the drug for the orphan indication for seven years upon U.S. Food and Drug Administration (FDA) approval.

 Developing medicines to treat rare diseases presents scientific and operational challenges.
 The complex biology of many rare diseases presents unique hurdles for scientists, making it difficult to design and implement a drug development program.
 Within a particular rare disease, there can be many variations or subtypes resulting in different clinical manifestations and disease progressions.
 Additionally, due to the inherently small population of patients with a rare disease, recruiting for and conducting clinical trials can be difficult.

 Despite these challenges, America’s biopharmaceutical researchers have leveraged new technologies and the growing scientific understanding of many rare diseases to develop groundbreaking therapies in recent years, including:

 - The first treatments directed at treating the underlying causes of cystic fibrosis